d1ll0n/indexed-keeper-contracts/README.md

 MarketCapSqrtControllerJobs defines the keeper jobs for the MarketCapSqrtController contract which controls the index pools for Indexed.
 This defines 4 keeper jobs:

-### `orderCategoryTokensByMarketCap`

-Calls the pool controller to sort a category's tokens in descending order by market cap.

-The pool controller only needs the category to be sorted prior to deploying a new index pool or when a pool is ready to be re-indexed.
-No minimum delay is enforced on the controller, so the job contract defines a 3.5 day minimum delay.

 ### `updateCategoryPrices`

 Calls the pool controller to update the prices in the oracle for all the tokens in a particular category.